HackTheOxidation/moonalloy-luajit/README.md

 and data analysis.
 The functionality should include:

 * Tools for numeric linear algebra
-* Tools for importing and exporting data in table formats (.csv, .xlsx)
-* Tools for wrangling data
+* Tools for computational science
 * Tools for statistics and machine learning for data analysis

 In short, it aims to have similar functionality as NumPy/SciPy and Pandas.